Job vacancy

 At the heart of all our work are these key principles:

 Our workers’ group is run collectively, with everyone receiving equal wages and playing an equal role in the organisation.
 We believe this maximises the skills and participation of all our workers, and is central to our provision of an efficient and flexible service.
+We value learning from each other, treat each other with respect and aim to be a good and supportive employer.
 We make all important decisions as a collective, and have clear systems for doing so.
-Smaller decisions are made using an online platform, and bigger decisions are made through discussion and consensus.
+Smaller decisions are made using an online platform, and bigger decisions are made through discussion.

 About the job